Drop-in payments integration guide

 ...

-If readyForStorage is true then (1) customers gave approval for you to save the source to their account and (2) Digital River has performed any required SCA.
+If `readyForStorage` is `true` then (1) customers approved saving the source to their account and (2) Digital River has performed any required [SCA](https://docs.digitalriver.com/digital-river-api/payments/psd2-and-sca).

-When these event variables are true, it signifies customers were presented with that specific disclosure and actively accepted it.
+When these variables are `true`, it signifies customers were presented with that specific disclosure and actively accepted it.

 {